 Currently, Canada's population is more than 37.4 million people, ranging in ages from 2-85.
+When we revisited those numbers in May of 2022, our population has grown to a whopping 38.01 million.
 With numbers like that, it will leave people wondering what the life expectancy in Canada is and how it measures up to other places in the world.

 Canada is a place with one of the highest life expectancy ranges in the world.
 We're going to take a more in-depth look at the high quality of life in Canada, and more info about life expectancy Canada that you need to know.